togglebyte/togglebit.io/content/posts/2021-08-23_terminal-game-jam.md

 date = 2021-08-23
 +++

-This is by no means complete, this is a draft for a possible upcoming jam.

 ### Start: 04 Sept 08:00 UTC / 8am UTC
 ### End  : 06 Sept 08:00 UTC / 8am UTC